fullstackhero/dotnet-microservices-boilerplate/README.md

 ## How to Run ?

 ### Tye
 Tye is a super-awesome way to run your applications quickly.
 The `fluentpos` project already has this support.
-Simply run the following:
+Simply run the following at the `./fluentpos` directory :

 ```
 make tye
 ```

 That's it!

+This will spin up all the containers required.
+- Your Gateway will be available on `https://localhost:7002`.
+- Your Identity Service will be available on `https://localhost:7001`.
+- Your Catalog Service will be available on `https://localhost:7003`.

+To Test these APIs, you can use open up Visual Code from the `./fluentpos` directory, install the `Thunder Client` extension.
+I have already included the required Test collections at `./fluentpos/thunder-tests`.

 > You can find the specification of services under the ./fluentpos/tye.yaml file.
 ### Docker & Docker-Compose
 The `fluentpos` project comes included with the required docker-compose.yaml and makefile file for your reference.